 Host family requirements

 Most (probably all) exchange organizations have a set of rules they are supposed to follow regarding how they pick who gets to be a host family.
-The requirements I have seen with the firms whose brochures I have looked at state that they have a background check of the host family.
+The requirements I have seen, set by the firms whose brochures I have looked at, state that they do background checks of the host family.
 These include:

 - References from extended family.